Adventure.Time.Travel

 Alex Hood

-As a English Literature student I have been given some amazing opportunities to develop my writing along with my passion for photography.
+As an English Literature student I have been given some amazing opportunities to develop my writing along with my passion for photography.
 This portfolio will focus predominately on conflicts.
 However, who knows what stories I will have the pleasure of bringing to the world.

 Archives